 I can guarantee if darling Debbie doesn’t watch the show, she won’t have nightmares.
 I can’t comprehend trying to get the show removed from a network so some people can be lax parents in their homes.

 As an adult, I might want to watch the show.
 I highly doubt it will give me nightmares.
 If it does give me nightmares, I’ll probably quit watching it.
 I can guarantee I won’t write to the advertisers and ask them to stop advertising with that show.
 I won’t write letters to the network demanding it be removed because I don’t like it.

-Disney’s Good Luck Charlie
+One Million Moms and Disney’s Good Luck Charlie

 An upcoming episode in this last season of “Good Luck Charlie” will feature a family with two moms, a first for Disney Channel.

 Conservative families need to urge Disney to avoid controversial topics that children are far too young to comprehend.
 This is the last place a parent would expect their children to be confronted with topics that are too difficult for them to understand.
 Mature issues of this nature are being introduced too early and too soon, and it is extremely unnecessary.